jalpino/collections/README.md

 ==================
 Collections.cfc is a library of iteration methods for Coldfusion arrays and structures.

-Tested on Railo3.2 and Adobe CF9
+Tested on Railo 3.2 and Adobe Coldfusion 9.01

 ##public any function map( data, callback )
 Create a new collection by executing the provided callback on each element